ember-learn/ember-blog/content/ember-4-5-released.md

 #### Bug Fixes

-Ember.js 4.5 introduced TODO bug fixes.
+Ember.js 4.5 introduced 0 bug fixes.

 #### Features

-Ember.js 4.5 introduced TODO features.
+Ember.js 4.5 introduced 2 new features.

 1. Plain function as helpers
-2. Feature description
+2. `renderSettled` is now public API

-##### Plain functions as helpers
+##### 1. Plain functions as helpers

 You can now use plain functions as helpers in your component templates.
 This helps make the relationship between Ember component templates and their JavaScript class more intuitive.
 The full documentation can be found in [TODO link to guides]()